 I bought it for two reasons.
 I wanted to know about the project, it’s purpose, and it’s findings.
-The other reason being I wanted to have some knowledge on want the project is to have something to talk with with anyone that mentions it.
-Ok, I think these are more than two reasons but who is counting.
+The other reason being I wanted to have some knowledge on what the project is to have something to talk with anyone that mentions it.
+Ok, I think these are more than two reasons, but who is counting.

 The main focus of the book as you may have had already guessed is the Genographic Project.
 The author starts with the struggles that had to be surpassed in order for the project to come to birth.
 He goes on to detail the major findings of the project.
 Won’t mention them here since I do want you to read the book.

 He presents several DNA maps of Europe and my favorite part was the appendix.
 It is titled “Mitochondrial DNA and Y-Chromosome Haplogroup Descriptions”.
 Each description starts with the haplogroup’s line of descent, starting from the earliest known common ancestor and moving down through the various branches of the family tree. listing the accumulation of genetic markers that define the haplogroup.

 This book helped me gain a solid understanding of the migration patterns of our ancestors and what may have caused those patterns in the first place.
 I also gained a much-needed understanding of haplogroup lineages form DNA Adam and DNA Eve to present times.

 Cover of Book: Deep Ancestry Inside the Genographic Project

 Click here or on the above image to view on Amazon.com